rkhetani/Intro-to-R_IDC2017/lessons/04_introR-data-manipulation.md

 ## Learning Objectives
 * Reading data into R
 * Inspecting data structures
-* Using indexes and sequences to select data from vectors
+* Using indices and sequences to select data from vectors

 ## Reading data into R